CONTACT OUR ADVICE LINE

 Our advice team consists of staff who all have legal qualifications, have completed several months of our own training and are supervised by lawyers.

 We provide free expert advice to whistleblowers, helping you decide how best to raise your concern, advising you on what protection you are entitled to and what you can do if things go wrong.
-If you need advice on general employment, please contact your local Citizens Advice or ACAS as they may be able to help.

 Please note that we do not advocate at the Employment Tribunal, so we cannot represent you.
 We are not a regulatory body, so cannot investigate your whistleblowing concerns.
 As we have limited resources, we can only give advice as far as our resources allow.